 We may have swapped airtight hides & hollowed out logs for fiberglass & carbon fiber, but the thrill of exploring Lapland’s waters by kayaking, canoeing and rafting hasn’t changed.

 The water giggles softly around you as you slice through the water, like a Lapland shark.
 The forests glide by as you get into the rhythm of rowing.
 The warm sun hovers in the sky, even when the rest of the world is sleeping.
 This is Arctic exploration by water, by kayaking, canoeing or rafting.

 Finland is known as the Land of a Thousand Lakes, though it’s more accurate to say Land of 100,000 Lakes.
 And Lapland, which takes up about 50% of Finland, has its fair share of lakes, great and small, not to mention long, wide rivers and the open sea.
 And a great way to explore Lapland’s waters is kayaking.

-Summon your inner salmon and traverse the Teno river, which begins in Karigasniemi, about as far north as Finland goes.
+Summon your inner salmon and traverse the Teno river, which begins about as far north as Finland goes.
 You’ll straddle the border with Norway as you take in the sparse, stunted vegetation and bald fells.
 There’s nowhere else in the world you could be but the tundra.
 Spend a few hours on the water, or take a week-long adventure and head to Utsjoki (130 km), then Nuorgam (150 km), where you can turn back … or continue to Tanafjord (200 km) and the Arctic Ocean.